 “When you’re older,” David is a good dad.

-“We’re practicing songs that Laz may suddenly stand up in public to sing.”
+“We’re practicing songs that Laz may suddenly stand up to sing in public.”

 “It keeps me from crying,” I explain.
 ‘Mike’s my keeper, watching out for breakdowns.”

 “Is it because you met those people from your past?”
 David has a clue.

 “Yeah.
 They love me and I have no memory of them or why.”

 “So what?
 Amar’s sisters scream when they see me.”

 “You’re famous and used to it.”